About your Vision

 When performing lens replacement or cataract surgery; an intraocular lens that is a lens placed inside the eye can be selected that corrects the corneal curvature.
 Specialised scanning of your eye is performed for your vision care.
 After that, a toric lens can be chosen to correct the specific astigmatism of your eye.
 Toric lenses are available for single focus as well as multifocal lenses.
 If your eyes are suitable, multifocal lenses may allow you to carry out your daily activities without the need for glasses.

 Presbyopia is an age-related condition.
-As you get older, the lens in the eyes gradually lose their ability to change shape.
+As you get older, the lens in the eyes gradually loses their ability to change shape.
 They do not adjust the focusing power of the eye.

 Most people begin to experience this in their forties.
 Initially, they adjust by holding objects further away to have them in focus.
 With time, glasses become increasingly necessary to read or use a computer.
 Presbyopia gets worse with time.
 You may find yourself having to increase the strength of your reading glasses to compensate.